 This barrier between employees and the firm – let’s call it “learned helplessness” – is the characteristic of organizations where employees quickly learn that there is no need for creative thinking or the exchange of ideas.
-This is rampant, and is a great example of culture that must be changed.
+This a great example of culture that must be changed.

 It is easy to see that there is no place for “bottom-up” ideas in such environments.
 In fact, ideas just don’t have a fertile ground for realization: “This already exists” / “We were this way for years” “Why should we change it?” / “This will not the way it works in the real world!” / “We don’t have time for this!” … there are many excuses that maintain the status quo.

-Some reasons why an innovator faces a wall in his corporation are often political (replacing someone who is incompetent), fear of change, envy (“these are not my ideas, why should I support it?” or simply laziness (“why learn new technologies when things could be done in an old way”?)
+Some reasons why an innovator faces a wall in her corporation are often political (replacing someone who is incompetent), fear of change, envy (“these are not my ideas, why should I support it?”) or simply laziness (“why learn new technologies when things could be done in an old way”?)

 Trust: the fuel of creativity

 One of the most important factors in fueling creativity in an organization is trust.
 If employees don’t trust their company, they will not innovate by sharing their ideas.
 Environment influences creativity which is the zero starting point of the innovation process, with the individual as the starting point of every idea.

 Creativity is by definition the ability to create new ideas, but ideas as a result of creativity must have economic value to be treated as an ‘innovation’.
 On its own an idea may or may not be an “innovation”.